Maybe Fox Is OK

 Source: Author's Work, data from FOXA 10-k

-With a present value of stage one being $34.12M, and the present value of stage two being $34.84M, there is an implied share price of $37.26.
-At the current class A share price of 27.66, there is an implied upside of 34.7%.
+With a present value of stage one being $35.43M, and the present value of stage two being $34.84M, after net debt is removed, there is an implied share price of $30.64.
+At the current class A share price of 27.66, there is an implied upside of 10.8%.
+While this is not a mammoth upside, the scenario used in the valuation is fairly bearish on FOXA.
+The 10.8% upside shows that even under an adverse scenario, FOXA still has upside.

 While yes, a savvy investor should be paying close attention to the rating of Fox News, and the recent events surrounding FOXA do deserve some scrutiny, it seems that Bair's concerns are overstated.